Understanding Complex Rehab Funding

 Counsell and others continued to lobby the government for rehabilitation programs.
 In 1944, the government agreed to convert a large Toronto mansion into a rehabilitation center.
 Finally, in February 1945, the Canadian government approved the purchase of E&J wheelchairs for veterans with an SCI.
 The United States followed suit later in 1945.

 Counsell and others WWII vets with spinal cord injuries formed the Canadian Paraplegic Association to secure rehabilitation and wheelchairs for both veterans and civilians.
 Similar organizations were also formed in the United States.
-At that time, there were no clinical rehab programs, vocational rehab, accessible buildings, cars or buses.
-It would be decades before change would come to include veterans and civilians with all manner of disability, and laws requiring community access for people with disabilities.
+At that time, there were no clinical rehab programs, vocational rehab, accessible buildings, cars, or buses.
+It would be decades before the change would come to include veterans and civilians with all manner of disabilities, and laws requiring community access for people with disabilities.

 Specialized Rehab Has Become a Commodity

-Those individuals had to push boundaries to show the value of the services, equipment and policy changes that have made it possible for people with severe disabilities to enjoy quality of life and have lives with purpose.
+Those individuals had to push boundaries to show the value of the services, equipment, and policy changes that have made it possible for people with severe disabilities to enjoy the quality of life and have lived with purpose.

 But for all of us who work to improve the quality of life for individuals who live with a severe disability, we have an opportunity to continue the work of those early “rehab pioneers.”
 Each one of us can show that what we do for the severely disabled is a valuable specialty that is essential for the community.

 You can do it by pushing boundaries for the people you work with today.
 Learn new techniques, implement new technology and educate your clients to inform them about what they can do in spite of deficits so that they have the desire to push their own boundaries.
 Your client will only fight for the possibilities they know about, and you can be the source of that information.